sevkioruc/docs/docs/example-use-cases/simple-rbac.md

 .
 .

-For more details about how relational tuples are created and stored in your preferred database, see [Relational Tuples](https://docs.permify.co/docs/relational-tuples).
+For more details about how relational tuples are created and stored in your preferred database, see [Relational Tuples].

+[Relational Tuples]: ../getting-started/relational-tuples.md

 ## Need any help ?